 - community education and outreach.

-ALIVE’s staff has grown to a team of 26 professionals staffing our two offices, one in the St. Louis area and the other in Franklin County.
-The operational volunteer corps that started with eight women now numbers 50 strong.
+ALIVE’s staff has grown to a team of nearly 40 professionals staffing our two offices, one in the St. Louis area and the other in Franklin County.
+The operational volunteer corps that started with eight women now numbers over 100 strong.

-- furnishing emergency shelter for 368 victims of domestic violence and their 674 children, totaling 6,941 Nights of Safety.
+- furnishing emergency shelter for 576 domestic violence survivors and their 618 children, totaling 6,666 Nights of Safety.

 Local & State Statistics